-Fossil fuel combustion is the largest source of GHG emissions and the central driver of climate change.
+Fossil fuel combustion is the largest source of greenhouse gas emissions and the central driver of climate change.
 Fossil fuels are also the dominant source of energy for the global economy.
-Fls seeking to align with the Paris Agreement should explicitly and transparently address the role of fossil fuels in their investment and lending portfolios.
-In recognition of the complex and societally embedded nature of fossil fuels, the SBTi formulated two fossil fuel-related recommendations (FI-R10 and FI-R11) for FIs if the Fossil Fuel Finance Targets Approach is not used.
+Financial institutions seeking to align with the Paris Agreement should explicitly and transparently address the role of fossil fuels in their investment and lending portfolios.
+In recognition of the complex and societally embedded nature of fossil fuels, the SBTi formulated two fossil fuel-related recommendations (FI-R10 and FI-R11) for financial institutions.

 The first recommendation relates to the adoption of a thermal coal phaseout policy.
 The IPCC 1.5°C emission pathways indicate that emissions from coal should reduce by four-fifths in 2030 relative to 2010 (IPCC 2018).
-Recent research on energy technologies shows that the share of uncompetitive coal plants worldwide is on track to increase rapidly to 60% in 2022 and to 73% in 2025 (Rocky Mountain Institute 2020).
+Recent research on energy technologies shows that the share of uncompetitive coal plants worldwide is on track to increase rapidly to 60 percent in 2022 and to 73 percent in 2025 (Rocky Mountain Institute 2020).
 The same report indicates that the trend is not limited to developed countries.
-In China and India, for example, 95% and 85%, respectively, of the coal fleet may become unprofitable by 2025.
-FIs should thus reduce their exposure to thermal coal as quickly as possible, to reach zero by 2030 to avoid stranded assets, detrimental climate impacts, and related losses.
-The phaseout of thermal coal financing is intended to accelerate energy transition and does not preclude support for zero-carbon transformation of existing facilities.
+In China and India, for example, 95 percent and 85 percent, respectively, of the coal fleet may become unprofitable by 2025.
+Fls should thus reduce their exposure to thermal coal as quickly as possible, to reach zero by 2030 to avoid stranded assets, detrimental climate impacts, and related losses.
+The phaseout of thermal coal investments is intended to accelerate energy transition and does not preclude support for low-carbon transformation of existing facilities.
 Moreover, effective coal phaseout requires consideration of a just transition to ensure viability and long-term stability (see Jakob et al. 2020).

-The second recommendation regards disclosure and supports consistent understanding of the full range of FIs' fossil fuel investments and lending activities.
-Fossil fuel investment disclosure preserves credibility and creates an initial mechanism for FIs to help address justice and equity components of climate action.
+The second recommendation regards disclosure and supports consistent understanding of the full range of financial institutions' fossil fuel investments and related activities.
+Fossil fuel investment disclosure preserves credibility and creates an initial mechanism for financial institutions to help address justice and equity components of climate action.

-FI-R10 - Phaseout of thermal coal financing: If the Fossil Fuel Finance Targets Approach is not used, FIs should establish a policy within six months from the time of target approval that they will phaseout financial support to thermal coal across all their activities in line with a full phaseout by 2030 globally.
+FI-R10 - Phaseout of thermal coal investments: Financial institutions should establish a policy within six months from the time of target approval that they will phase out financial support to thermal coal across all their activities in line with a full phaseout by 2030 globally.
 Notably, this includes immediately ceasing all financial or other support to thermal coal companies that are building new infrastructure or investing in new or additional thermal coal expansion, mining, production, utilization (i.e., combustion), retrofitting, or acquiring of coal assets.